Supreme Commander (video game): Release

 Conversely, the review in the Australian version of GamePro voiced a negative opinion on the game, giving Supreme Commander a rating of five out of ten.
 GamePro assessed Supreme Commander as an over-ambitious game, with performance (measured in frames per second), even on high end systems, as a major negative point.
 The reviewers observed that the game gradually slowed down while playing, and that this process accelerated when using the 'shift' key view.
 This review was subject to controversy, resulting in two rating compiling websites, Metacritic and GameRankings, removing it from their websites.

 German reviewer Heiko Klinge gave Supreme Commander a score of 82 out of 100.
 Especially the size and scope of the game were appreciated, while the steep learning curve was a less positive point for the German reviewer.
 In France, Jeux PC (lit.
 "PC Games") gave Supreme Commander a score of 17 out of 20.
 Although they found that it was a good game overall, the poor performance on low-end systems was criticized.
-At the Dutch website Gamer.nl, the two reviewers awarded the game with a score of 8 out of 10.
+At the Dutch website Gamer.nl, the two reviewers awarded the game with a score of eight out of ten.
 Almost every aspect of the game was well received.
 However, the steep learning curve and the large amount of effort required to play meant, according to the reviewers, that Supreme Commander is not a "game that everyone can play".

+During the 11th Annual Interactive Achievement Awards, Supreme Commander received a nomination for "Strategy/Simulation Game of the Year" by the Academy of Interactive Arts & Sciences.